 Holders of shares of Company Preferred Stock are entitled to receive, when, as and if, authorized by the Company's board of directors (or a duly authorized committee of the Company's board of directors) and declared by the Company out of funds legally available for the payment of dividends, preferential cumulative cash dividends at the rate of 10.0% per annum of the liquidation preference of \$10.00 per share.
 Dividends are payable quarterly, in arrears, on the last calendar day of March, June, September and December to holders of record at the close of business on the first day of each payment month.
-Series A Preferred Stock is not convertible and does not have any voting rights, except when dividends are in arrears for six or more consecutive quarters, then the holders of those shares together with holders of all other series of preferred stock equal in rank will be entitled to vote separately as a class for the election of two additional directors to board of directors, until all dividends accumulated on such shares of Series A Preferred Stock for the past dividend periods and the dividend for the current dividend period shall have been fully paid or declared and a sum sufficient for the payment thereof set apart for payment.
+Series A Preferred Stock is not convertible and does not have any voting rights, except when dividends are in arrears for six or more consecutive quarters, then the holders of those shares together with holders of all other series of preferred stock equal in rank will be entitled to vote separately as a class for the election of two additional directors to board of directors, until all dividends accumulated on such shares of Series A Preferred Stock for the payment.
 Under change of control or other conditions, Series A Preferred Stock may be subject to redemption.
 The Company may redeem the Series A Preferred Stock upon the occurrence of a change of control, subject to certain conditions.
 The Company may also voluntarily redeem some or all of the Series A Preferred Stock on or after September 10, 2024.